 Using part of the curriculum as ebooks allows us to share between devices and there is no limit on how many ebooks you can own.
 Not only does your home benefit from having less in it, but having curriculum at your fingertips when traveling or living overseas without packing books is a bonus.

 When living overseas, I freed up more room in our home by transferring some of my kids’ books to an external hard drive.
-I purchased a hard drive that was slim, connected by a USB port and had a 3 terabyte capacity.
+I purchased a slim hard drive connected by a USB port with a 3 terabyte capacity.

-When my boys were real young, I kept every single craft they did and perish the thought that I would throw away anything.
-Many years later after overflowing crafts of three kids, I had to redefine my priorities.
-Capturing a project through a photo and creating a slideshow on your device is not only an incredible organizing tip, but it is a super fun way of sharing it with family and friends.
+When my boys were really young, I kept every single craft they did and perished the thought that I would throw away anything.
+Many years later, after overflowing crafts of three kids, I had to redefine my priorities.
+Capturing a project through a photo and creating a slideshow on your device is an incredible organizing tip and a super fun way of sharing it with family and friends.

-Google drive is another way to store my teens’ work and books.
-At the high school level where a lot of the writing is typed, my sons could upload their documents onto a shared file in google drive.
+Google Drive is another way to store my teens’ work and books.
+At the high school level, where a lot of the writing is typed, my sons could upload their documents onto a shared file in Google Drive.
 I could review their writing and put it back in the file.
-An unexpected benefit of this type of sharing gets my sons use to collaborating, which is the way a lot of colleges and businesses now communicate.
+An unexpected benefit of this type of sharing is that it gets my sons used to collaborating, which is the way a lot of colleges and businesses now communicate.

 Instead of waiting until the end of the year to put away clutter, train your child to put his completed papers away right then by assigning each child a 3-ring binder.